Urgent ‘do not drink’ warning issued for tap water in UK region

 Urgent ‘do not drink’ warning issued for tap water in UK region over contamination fears

-Residents in nearly 200 post codes urged to boil water before drinking it after above-average levels of coliform bacteria discovered
+Residents in nearly 200 post codes told to boil water before drinking it after above-average levels of coliform bacteria discovered

 A British water company has urged local residents not to drink from their taps after discovering bacteria indicating possible contamination with human or animal waste.

-Yorkshire Water has issued a boil order affecting nearly 200 post codes across three towns and villages in the region, after discovering above-average levels of the bacteria coliform in the local water supply.
+Yorkshire Water issued a boil order affecting nearly 200 post codes across three towns and villages in the region this week, after discovering above-average levels of the bacteria coliform in the local water supply.

 Coliforms, which can include bacteria such as E.Coli, are typically found in the digestive systems of humans and animals.